m2icocoa/Personal-Project-CPSC210/README.md

 # Phase 4: Task 2
-The events logged are "Add" and "Delete".
+The events logged are "Add a ticket to cart", "Remove a ticket from a cart", and "Update a ticket".
 An example of the events logged:

 Saved Mii's cart to ./data/my-cart.json